On the Theory of Reinforcement Learning with Once-per-Episode Feedback: Introduction

 The remainder of the paper is organized as follows.
 In Section~\ref{s:prelimnaries} we introduce notation and describe our setting.
 In Section~\ref{s:main_algorithm_results} we present our algorithm and main results.
-In Section~\ref{s:experiments} we present a simple experiment where we show that learning is possible with binary feedback once per episode.
+Under an explorability assumption we prove that our algorithm is computationally efficient (in Appendix~\ref{s:approx_dynamic_programming}).
 Section \ref{s:additional_related_work} points to other related work and we conclude with a discussion in Section \ref{s:discussion}.
-Other technical details and proofs are deferred to the appendix.
+Other technical details, proofs and experiments are deferred to the appendix.